Explore Our Resources

 - This article in Education Week talks about the phenomenon of “micro-schools” and mentions Acton Academy as a leader in this type of programming: “Micro Schools” Could Be New Competition For Private K-12

-We are accepting applications for students ages FOUR to FOURTEEN for the 2019-2020 school year.
-(Our high school program opens in September of 2020.)
+We are accepting applications for students ages FOUR to SIXTEEN for the 2020-2021 school year.
 Book a tour with us today!